ds4dm/ecole/docs/howto/reward-functions.rst

+.. _use-reward-functions:

 Use Reward Functions
 ====================

-Similarily to :ref:`observation functions <observation-functions>` the reward recieved by the user for learning can be customized by changing the ``RewardFunction`` used by the solver.
+Similarily to :ref:`observation functions <use-observation-functions>` the reward recieved by the user for learning can be customized by changing the ``RewardFunction`` used by the solver.
 In fact the mechanism of reward functions is very similar to that of observation